-- From the myCSU Student Portal, send the "Proctor Information Request" to the desired proctor. - An e-mail containing a link is delivered to the prospective proctor.
-The individual will complete the request, attach credential certification, and submit.
-Please note the link provided is only valid for 14 days.
+- From the Student Portal, send the "Proctor Information Request" to the desired proctor. - An e-mail containing a link is delivered to the prospective proctor.
+The individual will complete the request, attach credential certification, and submit. - Student Services notifies both the student and proctor of approval/denial, via email.
+2-3 business days should be allowed for notification. - Upon approval, the student will submit "Request to take Final Exam Online Form" located in myCSU Student Portal. - Student Services will send the final examination password to the proctor within 2-3 business days upon receipt of the request. - The student and proctor will meet at a pre-determined, mutually convenient time and location for examination administration. - The proctor must verify student identity by viewing a valid, government issued photo identification and ensure only permitted materials are used during the examination. - The student will login to Blackboard and click on the "Final Exam" link within the course. - The proctor will enter the password, guarding against student view. - The student can begin the examination online or print the final examination and work offline.

-- Student Services notifies both the student and proctor of approval/denial, via email.
-2-3 business days should be allowed for notification. - Upon approval, the student will submit the "Request to take Final Exam Online Form" located in myCSU Student Portal. - Student Services will send the final examination password to the proctor within 2-3 business days upon receipt of the request. - The student and proctor will meet at a pre-determined, mutually convenient time and location for examination administration. - The proctor must verify student identity by viewing a valid, government issued photo identification and ensure only permitted materials are used during the examination. - The student will login to Blackboard and click on the "Final Exam" link within the course. - The proctor will enter the password, guarding against student - The student can begin the examination online or print the final examination and work offline. - The student will complete the examination within the four (4) hour time allotment. - Printed copies of the examination must be destroyed upon completion of the examination.
+- The student will complete the examination within the four (4) hour time allotment. - Printed copies of the examination must be destroyed upon completion of the examination.